 This course covers topics from elementary algebra, intermediate algebra, counting techniques, and finance.
 Topics include: proportions, graphs of functions, domain and range, solving systems of equations in two unknowns, sets and intervals, solving absolute value equations and inequalities in one unknown, solving compound inequalities in one variable, graphing two-variable systems of linear inequalities, counting techniques, simple interest, compound interest, and applications of the aforementioned topics.
+This course will not satisfy the intermediate algebra entrance requirement at the University of Washington.
 Prerequisite: MATH 096 with a grade of 2.0 or better, or test placement, or instructor permission.